NHS health checks

 What happens at a health check?

 • Cholesterol test to find out if your cholesterol is high.
-High cholesterol is unhealthy and can lead to a stroke or heart disease.

 • Body Mass Index (BMI) test to determine if you are a healthy weight.
-If you are overweight it can increase your risk for certain conditions.

 • Blood pressure will be tested by placing a cuff around your arm.
-If you have high blood pressure you will be at risk of diabetes and stroke.

 • Diabetes risk assessment taking into account your BMI, blood pressure and your health questionnaire.
 You may be asked to do further tests if you are found to be at risk.